 The area West of London road is located a little closer to Twickenham Stadium.
 It has more parking lots, industrial and business areas and blocks of flats.
 This is one of the areas that is not as leaflet responsive as some of the other parts of TW1.

 As such we exclude some roads here to make sure that we get the best value out of each leaflet we deliver for you.

 South of the Twickenham station we will find some of the most affluent households in this part of London.
 This part of TW1 basically goes all the way down through Strawberry Hill to Teddington.

 As such it is full of green spaces, waterfront properties and large town-houses.
-St. Mary's University can also be found here.
+We can also find St. Mary's University here.

 This area does bring some challenges to our leaflet distributors but through thorough mapping of the area we have developed a reliable distribution system here.
-This is worth the effort especially due to the types of households that can be reached here.
+This is worth the effort especially due to the types of households we can reach here.

 Anyone looking to target affluent households in South London needs to be looking at including Strawberry Hill in their campaign.

 The areas West and South of St. Margaret's station is are full of solid middle class households with properties ranging from terraced houses to large detached town-houses.
 Some of the larger green areas in TW1 can also be found here.

 Marble Hill Park or Orleans Gardens are some of the most impressive ones.
 Some of the most interesting culturally significant and historical buildings can also be found here.